Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 22nd in the league.
+- The Marlins have a 4.56 team ERA that ranks 21st among all MLB pitching staffs.

-- The Marlins' 4.43 team ERA ranks 19th across all MLB pitching staffs.
+- Marlins pitchers combine to surrender 30 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Marlins pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- Alcantara makes the start for the Marlins, his fifth of the season.
+He is 1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.